Pixelators4014/Pixelators4014.github.io/content/blog/2024_5_25_orin_coprocessor/index.md

 It has a 1024-core NVIDIA Ampere architecture GPU with 32 Tensor Cores, which produces up to 40 TOPS (Tera Operations Per Second) of performance.
 It also has a 6-core ARM Cortex-A78AE CPU, which is more than enough for our CPU work.
-The Orin also has a decent 7-15 W power consumption, which ensures it does not drain our battery power.
+The Orin also has a decent 7–15 W power consumption, which ensures it does not drain our battery power too quickly.

 ## ROS 2